-Dr. Mizock is an Adjunct Assistant Professor at the Center for Psychiatric Rehabilitation at Boston University and Assistant Professor in the Psychology Department at Worcester State University.
-Dr. Mizock is a licensed clinical psychologist and maintains a private practice in Cambridge, MA.
+Dr. Mizock is an Adjunct Assistant Professor at the Center for Psychiatric Rehabilitation at Boston University and Doctoral Faculty in the Clinical Psychology PhD Program at Fielding Graduate University.
+Dr. Mizock is a licensed clinical psychologist and is in private practice.
 Dr. Mizock is also the Affiliated and Professional Representative of the Society for the Psychology of Women (Division 35) of the American Psychological Association (APA).

-Dr. Mizock received her PhD in Clinical Psychology from Suffolk University, where she was an Outreach Fellow, focusing her research and clinical efforts on economically and socially underserved populations.
+Dr. Mizock received her PhD in Clinical Psychology from Suffolk University, where she was an Outreach Fellow, focusing her research and clinical efforts on underserved populations.
 Dr. Mizock completed her predoctoral internship at the Center for Multicultural Training in Psychology at Boston Medical Center.

 Areas of Expertise

 Psychiatric rehabilitation and recovery, multicultural competence in research and clinical work, transgender mental health care, size acceptance, culturally relevant pedagogy.

 Mizock, L., & Russinova, Z. (Accepted proposal, book in preparation).
 Acceptance of Mental Illness: Promoting Recovery Among Culturally Diverse Groups.
 Oxford University Press.

 Mizock, L., & Harkins, D. (2012).
 Researcher race: Social constructions in the research process.
 Information Age Publishing, Cultural Psychology Series.
 Foreword by Jill Friedman & Gene Combs.
 Preface by Jaan Valsiner.